macgitver/MacGitver/README.md

 Features still to finish:
 - General
     - Invoke manual refresh
     - Borrow some icons somewhere :)

 - MRU Lists
     - Save opened repositories and provide "open" for Most-Recently-Used

 - History
     - Column selection (Or at least provide sane default)
     - Multi-selection?
-  - Figure what went wrong with the glyphing of graph
     - Create tags from within History View
     - Delete tags from within History View
     - Create branches from within History View
     - Finish details view
     - Tree view for selected commit
     - Context menu copy of selected cell value
     - Context menu "copy sha1" (or _do_ add line edit with sha1 to toolbar?)

 - Working tree
     - Do not ignore *index* states
     - commit selective parts of Working Tree to index or a commit
         - also allow to amend last commit

 Already half baked features to disable:
-- Clone (Unfinished WIP, since lg2 support is far below requirements still)
+- Clone (Unfinished WIP)
 - Fetch & Push (Not implemented)
 - Submodules (Just a preview)
 - All Refs Views (Look to cluttered; not required for parity)